clvcooke-academic/clvcooke-academic.github.io/_pages/about.md

 Research Overview
 ======
-- How can we motivate **behavior change** to address climate change and improve health?
+- How can we motivate **behavior change** to improve health and address climate change?
 - How can we correct **misconceptions** and counteract **misinformation**?
 - How can educators help students **learn** from their mistakes?